MattZK/video-pi/README.md

 #### Customize

-To customize the image (add or replace some files on the SD card), select one of the available modifications from `src-custom/` or create you own and pass appropriate `CUSTOM=` parameter to `make`.
+To customize the image (add or replace some files on the SD card), select one of the available modifications from `src-custom/` or create your own and pass appropriate `CUSTOM=` parameter to `make`.
 Example:

 ```
 mkdir -p src-custom/my-improvement/home/alarm